 Why stay in Sliema?

 If you want to stay a few metres away from crystal clear water and the best pubs in Malta, Sliema would be your obvious choice.
 Besides being the place of fun, Sliema also enjoys some more traditional areas and walking the streets of this town you will be able to encounter some magnificent colonial houses.
 It’s the home of joggers and barbeque goers.
 In Sliema, you are also rubbing shoulder with nightlife hotspots such as Paceville and St Julian’s.
 At the same time, Sliema is one of the few places which enjoy a magical view of the capital’s fortifications in Valletta.

 Despite being home to modern apartments and hundreds of clubs and restaurants, Sliema still enjoys some reputation for interesting history.
 This factor is what makes the towns in Malta so unique.
 It’s one of the only few islands in the Mediterranean where old meets new in such a banging clash.

 What’s in a name?
-Well, in this case a lot.
+Well, in this case, a lot.
 ‘Sliema’ literally means ‘peaceful’ or ‘in comfort’.
-Until some decades ago, Sliema was a quite fishing village (which is now very hard to imagine a laid back Sliema).
-Indeed, this part of Malta is not for the peace and quiet.
+Until some decades ago, Sliema was a quiet fishing village (which is now very hard to imagine a laid back Sliema).
+Indeed, this part of Malta is not for peace and quiet.
 Development in the area started back in the late 1800s when the church in this town was declared as a parish.